auth1ery/txt/README.md

 - express (web framework)
 from package.json.

-you'll need to install node.js and postgreSQL from these websites: https://nodejs.org https://postgresql.org
+cant install from that command? then you'll need to manually install node.js and postgreSQL from these websites: https://nodejs.org https://postgresql.org

-after when you install the requirements, you can just run
+after when you install the requirements, you can just run:

 ```npm start```